miracle-1991/docker-server/BE/GOLANG/HTTP/SERVER/Airport/README.md

 # Airport Server
 The project library can update the nearest flight to the database and list the flights in the database on request.

+Before start, you must change the [config](./cmd/config.yaml)

 ## Update Flights:
 * Send a GET request to http://localhost:8006/update/:{country}
   * such as requesting to update the flight data of Singapore: http://localhost:8006/update/SG